French Caramel tart or Frangipane tart with a caramel walnut topping. Whatever you want to call it, it’s a keeper.

 - Gradually add the hot cream, stirring to achieve a smooth, creamy caramel

-- Add the walnuts/ or other nut mix
+- Add the walnuts/ or another nut mix And stir through

-Bake Club is run once a fortnight for five sessions a term.
+Bake Club is run once a fortnight for four or five sessions a term.
 Want to find out more?
 Check out our Classes Page.